Cellular Components of the Immune System

 Table

-• Natural Treg cells develop within the thymus
+• Natural Treg cells develop within the thymus.

-• Induced Treg cells develop from conventional T cells upon encounter with antigen in the periphery
+• Induced Treg cells develop from conventional T cells upon encounter with antigen in the periphery.

 Regulatory T cells secrete cytokines with immunosuppressive properties (eg, transforming growth factor [TGF]-beta and interleukin [IL]-10) deplete immunostimulatory interleukin-2 (IL-2) by expressing high levels of the CD25 component of the IL-2 receptor, or suppress the immune response by mechanisms that require cell-to-cell contact and involve cell surface molecules (eg, CTLA-4).
-The main role of Treg cells is to prevent excessive immune responses by contributing to the resolution of inflammation and by curbing allergic and autoimmune activity, Patients with functional mutations in Foxp3 develop the autoimmune disorder IPEX syndrome (immunodysregulation, polyendocrinopathy, enteropathy, X-linked syndrome).
+The main role of Treg cells is to prevent excessive immune responses by contributing to the resolution of inflammation and by curbing allergic and autoimmune activity (26).
+Patients with functional mutations in FOXP3 develop the autoimmune disorder IPEX syndrome (immunodysregulation, polyendocrinopathy, enteropathy, X-linked syndrome).

-Tc-cell development involves 3 phases:
+CTL development involves 3 phases:

 • An effector cell that has differentiated and can kill its appropriate target